porsche-design-system/porsche-design-system/packages/components/src/components/model-signature/model-signature.usage.md

 ##### Do:

 - Use signatures for emotional introduction and communication of model series.
-- Consider using model signatures only occasionally, for example, within the Link Tiles component for a specific model line.
+- Consider using model signatures only occasionally, for example, within the Link Tile component for a specific model line.
 - Use model signatures as a subtle, larger background watermark, paired with appropriate visualization of vehicle detail pages.